 Make sure that at least one of your characters viewpoints is correct.

-Feel free to adapt any of these examples for your class by creating a copy and modifying as you need.
+Feel free to adapt any of these examples for your class by creating a copy and modifying as you would like.